Enzo Gambaro

-Enzo Gambaro (born 23 February 1966 in Genoa, Italy) is an Italian former professional footballer who played as a defender.
+Enzo Gambaro (born 23 February 1966) is an Italian former professional footballer who played as a defender.

 Gambaro was a part of the Parma team that won promotion to Serie A, and played for Sampdoria before joining A.C.
 Milan in 1991.
 He briefly had a stint in England, firstly with Bolton Wanderers and then Grimsby Town, before moving to Austria with Sturm Graz.

 Managerial career

 On the 16 June 2016 Gambaro was announced new head coach of Milan–based football club Brera.